-- <name> is the name of the user whose settings you want to change. - <option> is one of the options: true or false.
+- <n> is a number representing the sequence of the IT device in the server monitoring list. - <IP\host> is the IP address or host name of the IT device whose settings you want to modify. - <option> is one of the options: true or false.

-Option Description

-true Enables the specified user profile.

-false Disables the specified user profile.
+Option Description true Enables the ping monitoring feature for the monitored device. false Disables the ping monitoring feature for the monitored device.